Object Graph Explorer

 Associations connecting objects appear as arrows between those same elements.
 To see additional actions that you can perform on associations in graph explorer, select the corresponding arrow by clicking it.
 As a result, you will see functional buttons along the arrow.

 - Change arrow annotation () to choose its shape and text variation.
-By default, the arrow has two ends (i.e., arrowheads) and no text.
+The arrow has two ends (i.e., arrowheads) and no text by default.
 By repeatedly clicking the annotation button, the arrow's shape goes through the following forms:

 - Two-way with text.